AdobeDocs/commerce-xd-kits/src/pages/index.md

 **Expedite your Adobe Commerce storefront design.**

-We’ve put together a collection of resources that are compatible with PWA Studio to help you kick-start your next storefront design in Adobe XD.
+We've put together a collection of resources that are compatible with PWA Studio to help you kick-start your next storefront design in Adobe XD.
 Just edit the provided assets, symbols, and templates to match your brand and experience.<br/><br/>

 Have questions or feedback?
 Let us know at [xdcommerce@adobe.com](mailto:xdcommerce@adobe.com).

 * [Get the kit](/pwa-studio-uikit-venia-v1.3.1.xd)
 * [View more UI kits](https://www.adobe.com/products/xd/features/ui-kits.html)

 <TitleBlock slots="heading" width="100%" theme="light" />